Cyrano Therapeutics

 Our sense of smell plays a crucial role in alerting us to dangers in our environment.

-It can warn us of a smell that indicates danger such as gas, smoke, or dangerous volatile chemicals2 or spoiled food, which, without this vital sense, could lead to potentially hazardous situations.
+The safety concerns of smell loss are not just hypothetical; they are real and potentially life-threatening.
+Our sense of smell serves as a critical early warning system, alerting us to dangers that are often invisible to the naked eye.
 Imagine not being able to detect the smoke from a fire or the rancid smell of spoiled milk—situations that most of us take for granted but are real concerns for those experiencing anosmia.

 For those who love cooking, the loss of smell and taste can strip away the joy and satisfaction of preparing and sharing meals.